dotnet/docs/docs/about/products.md

 ### Desktop

-You can build desktop apps with for Windows and macOS.
+You can build desktop apps for Windows and macOS.

 - [Universal Windows Apps](https://developer.microsoft.com/windows) with [.NET Native](#net-native)
 - [Windows Presentation Framework (WPF)](https://msdn.microsoft.com/library/ms754130.aspx) for Windows with the [.NET Framework](#net-framework)